ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4d3.5/README.md

 - `enable`: If set to `false` does not install the cloud pak on the given cluster.
 By default it's enabled
 - `on_vpc`: If set to `false`, it will set the install do classic ROKS.
 By default it's disabled
-- `portworx_is_ready`: If set to `1`, it will pass checks to enable to creation of CP4D.
-If `null`, it is waiting for Portworx to install.
 - `openshift_version`: Openshift version installed in the cluster
 - `entitled_registry_key`: Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key
 - `entitled_registry_user_email`: IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key